realtimeradio/souk-firmware/docs/source/control.rst

 The Top-level ``SoukMkidReadout`` instance can be used to perform high-level control of the firmware, such as programming and de-programming FPGA boards.
-It can also be used to apply configurations which affect multiple firmware subsystems, such as configuring channel selection and packet destination.
+It can also be used to apply configurations which affect multiple firmware subsystems, such as configuring LO settings.

 Finally, a ``SoukMkidReadout`` instance can be used to initialize, or get status from, all underlying firmware modules.